 In our view, the Dell XPS 17 is one of the best alternatives for the MacBook Pro.
 It's got power, thanks to its Tiger Lake chips and NVIDIA RTX 3050 graphics, and it's got the looks too, with a a thin and light design that will make even the biggest Apple fan take notice.
 Last year, we reviewed the XPS 17 9710, which has now been superseded by the 9720, but as we were so impressed by the previous version, we're sure we'd also be delighted with this upgrade.

 At 17-inches, it's also bigger than even the largest MacBook Pro (16-inches) and its 3,840 x 2,400 touchscreen is beautifully bright and clear and has ultra-thin bezels.
 It's capable of handling processor-intensive tasks like gaming and photo and video editing with ease.
 In our tests, we found the battery lasted around 5 hours and 45 minutes, which while not terrible, wasn't exactly impressive.
 Is it a match for the latest MacBook with its M2 chip?
-It's too early to tell (ie. we haven't tested the latest MacBook yet), but we do expect the Dell XPS 17 to give it a run for its money.
+It's pretty close, though you'll get more in terms of battery life with the MacBook.

 The Asus VivoBook S15 proves that you can have a MacBook alternative that offers a similar level of performance and style to Apple's finest, but for a much cheaper price tag.